Learn how to send streams from the Wowza Streaming Cloud™ service for playback on Facebook Live.

 - Click Advanced on the menu bar, click Stream Targets, and then select the Facebook Live stream target.

-- Click Edit and change the Target Name, Title, Description, Privacy, or Stream continuously to Facebook setting.
+- Click Edit and change the Target Name, Title, Description, or Privacy setting.

 - Click Save.